iamfarzad/fbconsulting/PR_DESCRIPTION.md

   - `src/hooks/gemini`
   - `src/components/copilot/core`

-### Import Updates
+### Component Updates
-- Updated all imports to use the new consolidated paths
+- Updated API routes to use new GeminiAdapter
-- Created barrel files for clean exports
+- Refactored UnifiedChatMessageList with consolidated hooks
-- Simplified imports through main feature index
+- Simplified HeroChat implementation

-## Testing
-- Ensure all Gemini functionality continues to work
-- Verify chat features are working
+- Improved error handling and loading states

+### Documentation
+- Added comprehensive README for the Gemini feature
-- Test audio and multimodal features
+- Included usage examples and best practices
-- Check configuration components
+- Updated import paths in existing components
+- Added inline documentation for key functions

 ## Migration Guide
 For any components using the old imports: